Decorating your home in time for spring can be a fun project and a wonderful way to welcome the warmer weather.

 When you have limited porch space, it’s crucial to find functional furniture pieces that won’t make the area look cramped.
 Shop for chairs with slim profiles made of durable, outdoor-friendly materials.
 That way, you can incorporate more furnishings into the space without creating visual clutter.

-Add colorful pillows and a rug to make it a little cozier and more comfortable.
+I suggest you throw pillows and a rug to make it a little cozier and more comfortable.
 My favorite part of this design?
 The practical and beautifully draped fairy lights are a clear winner for me, and I’m sure that they’ll increase your curb appeal!

 What Can I Hang On My Porch Besides Plants?